• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • pathological findings are predominantly associated with parenchymal lesions

-• in mental status is altered, rule out nonconvulsive status epilepticus (NCSE)
+• if mental status is altered, nonconvulsive status epilepticus (NCSE) should be excluded

 Differential diagnosis